IntelLabs/ParallelAccelerator.jl/README.md

 currently only up-to-3 dimensions are supported.

 It should be noted, however, not all comprehensions are safe to parallelize.
-For example, if the function `f` above reads and writes to an environment variable, then making it run in parallel would produce non-deterministic result.
-So please avoid using `@acc` should such situations arise.
+For example, if the function `f` above reads and writes to a variable outside of comprehension, then making it run in parallel can produce non-deterministic result.
+Therefore, it is the responsibility of the user to avoid using `@acc` such situations arise.

-Another difference between parallel comprehension and the afore-mentioned *map* operation is that array indexing operations in the body of a parallel comprehension remain explicit, and therefore they must still go through necessary bounds-checking to ensure safety, while in all *map* operations such bounds-checking are skipped.
+Another difference between parallel comprehension and the afore-mentioned *map* operation is that array indexing operations in the body of a parallel comprehension remain explicit and therefore should go through necessary bounds-checking to ensure safety.
+On the other hand, in all *map* operations such bounds-checking is skipped.

 ### Stencil